John Becker (writer)

-John Becker is a writer based in the Washington, D.C. area.
+John Becker is a American writer based in the Washington, D.C. area.
 His plays and films are known primarily for their dark humor.
 He was awarded first place in a theatre festival held at the Kennedy Center in Washington, D.C for a work entitled Summit Meeting.
 He was also awarded three Individual Artist Grants for both fiction and play writing through the Maryland State Arts Council.
 His plays have been produced throughout the country, including the Emerging Artists Theatre in New York.

 His play The Last Sacred Place was produced several times, notably featured in Amnesty International's Human Rights Arts Festival, and also winning an Individual Artist's Grant from the Maryland State Arts Council.
 The Last Sacred Place is a dark comedy about the bizarre role guns play in American society.

 In 2010, his play The Ghosts of Dickens was included in the Kennedy Center's Page to Stage Festival.
 The Ghosts of Dickens earned Becker his third Individual Artist's Award, as reported in the Washington Post.
 It was also performed virtually in 2020 at the Penny Seats Theater in Ann Arbor, Michigan, and at the Classic Theatre of Maryland in 2023.

 In 2011 Becker was working with novelist Susan Coll in adapting her comic novel karlmarx.com, which was also part of the Kennedy Center Page to Stage Festival.
 Actors from the DC area were in this cast, including Anne Bowles, Drew Kopas, Susan Derry, Jon Watkins, and Terence Aselford.

 A long-time musician/composer, by 2013 he had turned his attention to musical theatre.
 His musical Everything I Do was loosely adapted from George Bernard Shaw's Man and Superman.
 It was chosen by Artist's Bloc for a reading at the Source Theatre in D.C.
 Everything I Do was also produced at the Atlas in D.C. to excellent reviews, calling it "lively and funny...well-written" and “whip smart” with "moments of brilliance."

 In 2015, Becker wrote an article called "Existential Twerking" for Howlround at Emerson College.
 The article focused on the dilemma of struggling for artistic achievement rather than the yearning for attention, citing Eva Cassidy as a classic artist, whom Becker had seen live in a nearly empty barroom in Alexandria, Virginia.
 He had scribbled his phone number on a napkin for Cassidy, offering his services should she ever need a guitar player, but regretted not giving it to her because he didn't want to offend her guitarist that night.
 Shortly after, Cassidy had died.